TeamNeko/teamneko.github.io/source/_posts/2015-03-20-starting-javascript.markdown

 ---
 - First impression, this is pretty much like try ruby! especially .length
 - I liked it so much I added it to my dailies on HabitRPG
+-  likes that it tests you on things from last chapter without giving you the answer!